 - 2 Internal Rate of Return Decision Rule

-The Internal Rate of Return (IRR) is one of the most widely used methods for capital appraisal purposes and there is no doubt that it’s also considered as one of the most robust ones too.
-However, the internal rate of return has certain limitations and it’s advised that it should be used along with other methods and not as the only criteria to accept or to reject projects for reasons that are explained below.
+The Internal Rate of Return (IRR) is one of the most widely used methods for capital appraisal purposes and there is little doubt that it’s also considered one of the most robust ones too.
+However, the internal rate of return has certain limitations and it’s advised that it should be used along with other methods and not as the only criteria to accept or reject projects for reasons that are explained below.
 In today’s article we are going to review the internal rate of return calculation and look at a simple example.

 Definition of the Internal Rate of Return